 Prescription Drug Coverage

-Included in the medical coverage is prescription drug coverage through Express Scripts; you must use your Express Scripts/MEDCO ID Card to purchase your prescription drugs.
+Included in the medical coverage is prescription drug coverage through Cigna Rx; you will receive a separate ID card to purchase your prescription drugs.
 The plan provides coverage at retail network pharmacies and through home mail delivery.

 Seton Hall University offers two dental plans through Cigna Healthcare.
 Review the quick comparison of the plans to help with your decision.

-- CDC - DHMO - This dental plan provides in-network coverage only.
+- Cigna Dental Care Access Network - DHMO - This dental plan provides in-network coverage only.
 You must select a Primary Dentist (PD) at the time of enrollment and you must receive a referral from your PD to access a specialist dentist or service.
 Click HERE to learn how this plan works.
 This plan has no deductibles and no annual maximums but you must refer to a Patient Charge Schedule for coinsurance amounts.

 - PPO - Summary of Benefits.
 This dental plan provides in-network and out-of-network coverage and does not require a primary dentist or referrals.
 The reimbursement for services is based on reasonable and customary charges.
 Click HERE to learn more about this plan.
 This plan no longer prints dental ID cards.